-Based on the measured position resolutions, the windows for associating track and calorimeter candidates were chosen to be:
+Based on the measured position resolutions, the window sizes chosen for associating track and calorimeter candidates are shown in table 8.1.

 Because of the problems associated with energy loss, secondary tracks and pileup, it was considered simpler to apply a p_T and E_T threshold to the tracklets and calorimeter candidates, respectively, rather than placing a cut on $\frac{E_T}{p_T}$, which would necessarily be loose.
-This threshold was set to be the same for both the tracklets and the calorimeter candidates,
+This threshold was set to be the same for both the tracklets and the calorimeter candidates.